That way I feel more relieved

 Photographs, found objects, videos, sound, embroidery.

-In the summer of 2016, I received an email from a stranger—a married man, who revealed his physical relationship with my partner.
+In the summer of 2016, I received an email from a stranger—a married man, who revealed his infidelity with my partner.
 He conveyed his fervent love for her, along with his anguish and fury upon discovering that she was also unfaithful to him with others.
 By the end, he reached out, yearning for an empathetic reply that might relieve his burden of guilt.
 In that moment, I found myself enveloped in a strange mix of anger, curiosity, and a puzzling sense of sympathy for this man.
 Although I wanted to write back, I couldn’t find the words.

-Five years later, in search of a reply, I began sharing the email with Vietnamese men I encountered in my everyday life, whether they are acquaintances or absolute strangers.
+Five years later, in search of a reply, I began sharing the email with Vietnamese men I encountered in my everyday life, whether they are acquaintances or complete strangers.
 Despite long hours of intimate conversations, I struggled to translate them into writing.
 So, I fed excerpts from our talks into AI imaging software to see how they might take shape.

 The final photographs are presented as diptychs alongside the AI-generated images in text encoding format.